Housing Benefit (England, Scotland and Wales) - What is Housing Benefit?

 What is Housing Benefit?

-The amount of Housing Benefit you get may be restricted by the Local Housing Allowance Rate in your area if you are a private tenant, and could be restricted by the number of bedrooms you have 'Bedroom Tax' if you are a social tenant.
+If you are a private tenant, the amount of Housing Benefit you get may be restricted by the Local Housing Allowance Rate in your area.
+If you are a social tenant, it could be restricted by the number of bedrooms you have under the 'Bedroom Tax'.

 You cannot get Housing Benefit to help with the costs of a mortgage or home loan.
-If you own the home you live in, you may be able to get help with your mortgage interest if you are getting Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance (ESA) or Pension Credit.
+If you own the home you live in, you may be able to get a loan for mortgage interest if you are getting Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance (ESA), Pension Credit or Universal Credit.

 Applies to: England, Scotland and Wales